edgedb/edgedb/docs/cli/edgedb_project/edgedb_project_init.rst

 To create a Cloud instance, your instance name should be in the format ``<org-name>/<instance-name>``.
 Cloud instance names may contain alphanumeric characters and hyphens (i.e., ``-``).
-You can provide this Cloud instance name through the interactive project initiation by running ``gel project init`` or by providing it via the ``--server-instance`` option.
+You can provide this Cloud instance name through the interactive project initiation by running :gelcmd:`project init` or by providing it via the ``--server-instance`` option.

 .. note::